rich-hart/presentation_notes/pres.md

 OpenStax College is a nonprofit organization committed to improving student __access__ to quality learning materials (that are __readable__ and __accurate__).

-API documentation is an intrinsic part of fulfilling out mission statement.
+API documentation is an intrinsic part of fulfilling our mission statement.

 ## Accuracy / Readability / Accessibility